Australian Kangaroo road sign (Photo: Google Images)

 Once you are granted a permanent visa you can apply for citizenship after 12 months, provided you have resided in Australia for four years immediately prior to applying.
 It can take 16 to 23 months or more for applications to be approved and attend a citizenship ceremony.

 The following processing times are from Immigration’s website and subject to change:

-- Resident Return Visa – 71 days to 5 months
+- Resident Return Visa – 2 to 67 days

 - Child sponsor visa – 12 to 15 months

 - Family Relationship visa – 21 to 25 months

 - Citizenship, including attending a ceremony, 16 to 23 months